ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 This document contains

 - A short description of streaming video characteristics in {{sd}}, to set the stage for the rest of the document,
-- General guidance on bandwidth provisioning ({{bwprov}}) and latency considerations ({{latency-cons}}) for streaming video delivery,
+- General guidance on bandwidth provisioning ({{bwprov}}) and latency considerations ({{latency-cons}}) for streaming media delivery,
 - A description of adaptive encoding and adaptive delivery techniques in common use for streaming video, along with a description of the challenges media senders face in detecting the bitrate available between the media sender and media receiver, and collection of measurements by a third party for use in analytics ({{sec-abr}}),
-- A description of existing transport protocols used for video streaming and the issues encountered when using those protocols, along with a description of the QUIC transport protocol {{RFC9000}} more recently used for streaming media ({{sec-trans}}),
+- A description of existing transport protocols used for media streaming and the issues encountered when using those protocols, along with a description of the QUIC transport protocol {{RFC9000}} more recently used for streaming media ({{sec-trans}}),
 - A description of implications when streaming encrypted media ({{stream-encrypt-media}}), and
 - Several pointers for further reading on this rapidly changing subject ({{further}}).

 Topics outside this scope include:

- - in-depth examination of real-time two-way interactive media, such as video conferencing; although this document touches lightly on topics related to this space, the intent is to let readers know that for more in-depth coverage, they should look to other documents, since the techniques and issues for interactive real-time two-way media differ so dramatically from those in large-scale one-way delivery of streaming media.
+ - in-depth examination of real-time two-way interactive media, such as videoconferencing; although this document touches lightly on topics related to this space, the intent is to let readers know that for more in-depth coverage, they should look to other documents, since the techniques and issues for interactive real-time two-way media differ so dramatically from those in large-scale one-way delivery of streaming media.
  - specific recommendations on operational practices to mitigate issues described in this document; although some known mitigations are mentioned in passing, the primary intent is to provide a point of reference for future solution proposals to describe how new technologies address or avoid existing problems.
  - generalized network performance techniques; while considerations such as datacenter design, transit network design, and "walled garden" optimizations can be crucial components of a performant streaming media service, these are considered independent topics better addressed by other documents.
  - transparent tunnels; while tunnels can have an impact on streaming media via issues like the round-trip time and the maximum transmission unit (MTU) of packets carried over tunnels, for the purposes of this document, these issues are considered as part of the set of network path properties.